 Scott is recognised as a leading lawyer by various international guides to lawyers and law firms, and industry awards including:

-- Best Lawyers® International: mergers and acquisitions, and
+- Best Lawyers® International: equity capital markets law and mergers & acquisitions law, and

 - Legal 500 Asia Pacific: corporate and M&A.